CAD$3,289.14 Original price was: CAD$3,289.14.CAD$2,239.41Current price is: CAD$2,239.41.

-The FWF-80F-2R-A ships as hardware only — the appliance, three external Wi-Fi antennas (SMA), a 12V DC power adapter, console cable, and mounting hardware.
-Region A indicates North American regulatory approval.
-No FortiGuard license is included.
+The FWF-80F-2R-A arrives as hardware only: the appliance body, three external SMA antennas, a 12V DC power adapter, a console cable, and mounting hardware.
+Region A certifies North American operation (FCC/ICES).
+No FortiGuard subscription is included; the device runs FortiOS at baseline functionality until a license is applied.

 | GE RJ45/SFP Shared Media WAN Ports | 2 |